A Look at Accutane Side Effects

-Accutane is a very effective treatment for cystic acne that can and often does cause serious side effects.
+Accutane is a very effective treatment for cystic acne6 that can and often does cause serious side effects.
 Because the drug breaks down the “glue” that holds skin cells together, it often causes itchy peeling of the skin.
 Oral Accutane causes dryness of the skin and mucous membranes.
 Dry skin can cause dandruff and rashes.
 Dry mucous membranes can lead to nose bleeds and (in women) vaginitis, caused by yeast infections.

-The US Food and Drug Administration warns that the drug may cause the premature closing of the ends of long bones, stopping further growth.
+The US Food and Drug Administration7 warns that the drug may cause the premature closing of the ends of long bones, stopping further growth.
 The long bones in the upper body may continue growing until age 18, and the long bones in the lower body may still be growing as late as age 23.
 Use of Accutane may stop further growth.

 Users of Accutane who are prone to rosacea may have breakouts (even if they have never had rosacea before).
 There can be hair loss, eye irritation, permanent thinning of the skin, easy bruising, elevated liver enzymes, back pain, and high blood sugar levels.
 In rare cases, use of Accutane can result in loss of night vision, depression, formation of calcified cysts in muscle tissue, cataracts, increased blood pressure in the brain (cranial hypertension), and erectile dysfunction in men.
 Some of these side effects may become permanent.
 There also seems to be an increased risk of suicide associated with the drug.
 But the most serious side effects of the drug do not occur in its users.

-The risk of birth defects caused by the use of Accutane is real.
+The risk of birth defects caused by the use of Accutane is real9.
 Birth defects caused by Accutane are most likely to affect the frontal lobes of the brain.
-A child who is exposed to Accutane through the mother’s bloodstream in the first trimester of pregnancy may be challenged with severe learning disabilities.
+A child who is exposed to Accutane through the mother’s bloodstream in the first trimester of pregnancy10 may be challenged with severe learning disabilities.
 There have been cases in which an anecephalic (brain-less) child was born to a woman using the drug, although most of the time the use of the drug in early pregnancy results in spontaneous or intentional abortion.

 In the United States, a peculiar system called iPLEDGE has been developed to prevent the use of Accutane by women who could become pregnant.
-The iPLEDGE system is non-discriminatory.
+The iPLEDGE system is non-discriminatory11.
 Women who have passed menopause are required to be enrolled in the system if they are to be given Accutane.
 And just in case some man might get pregnant, males who are given prescriptions for Accutane are required to be registered with the system, too.

 There is a 7-day window for anyone getting a first prescription for the drug.
 If a prescription is not picked up in those seven days, the physician must re-enroll them in the system.
 Patients are only allowed to get refills for Accutane as long as their physicians update iPLEDGE information every 30 days.
 Women are only allowed to use Accutane as long as they agree to use not just one but two different forms of contraception, and women’s prescriptions for Accutane begin on the second or third day of their menstrual periods, when there is no risk that they might be fertile.

 There are also restrictions on the use of Accutane in Canada, Australia, Colombia, Mexico, and Brazil.
 About 200 babies worldwide were born with birth defects before Accutane was regulated.
-Roughly 1 in 10 pregnancies of women who were taking Accutane results in the birth of a baby with serious developmental challenges.
+Roughly 1 in 10 pregnancies of women who were taking Accutane results in the birth of a baby with serious developmental challenges12.